metacpan/metacpan-cpan-extracted/distros/D/Dist-Zilla-PluginBundle-Author-TABULO/README.md

 Type: Bool

+Additional documentation: Signifies that the distribution contains XS code.

 ## hub

 Reader: hub

 Type: Maybe\[Str\]

 Additional documentation: The repository 'hub' provider.
 Currently, other than unsetting to undef, the only supported value, which is also the default, is 'github'.
 Other providers, such as 'gitlab' or 'bitbucket', may be supported in the future.
 Default: 'github'

 ## installer